uk-gov-mirror/moj-analytical-services.rpackage_training/README.md

 pushes to a specific branch or pull requests.
-This is covered in the [R packages book (opens in a new tab)](https://r-pkgs.org/software-development-practices.html#sec-sw-dev-practices-ci) which demonstrates how to use GitHub Acitons for this but bear in mind that if your package or its dependencies are in "internal" or "private" repo you might run into authenication issues with some actions.
-Please also bear in mind that GitHub actions are not free on internal and private repos.
+This is covered in the [R packages book (opens in a new tab)](https://r-pkgs.org/software-development-practices.html#sec-sw-dev-practices-ci) which demonstrates how to use GitHub Acitons for this but bear in mind that if your package or its dependencies are in "internal" or "private" repo you might run into authenication issues with some actions. **Please note that as of April 2026 external GitHub actions used on MoJ repos must use SHA pinning and be on the approved list.** Please also bear in mind that GitHub actions are not free on internal and private repos.

 When you are maintaining a package you probably want a permenant `dev` branch upon which to collect changes before these are merged to `main` as part of a realease.
 When you open a pull request on GitHub, the target branch is the